AirPlate-ApS/kismet-fork/README.md

 Depending on the signal-/packet-type, Kismet appends certain fields about the signal to the payload being sent to the API; if the signal unit is dbm, it exposes the parameters in dbm units, vice versa if the signal unit is rssi.

 Neither is true for the antsdr-plugin, as such the fields are appended independently of the signal unit.

+### Miscellaneous

+Workflow is only triggered once a new tag have been pushed.